The 17th century was a time of immense change in the history of Massachusetts.

 The colonies in Massachusetts started off as separate, privately-run colonies but by the end of the century they became one large royal colony that was closely ruled by the British government.
 This itself caused a lot of unrest and anxiety in Massachusetts at the end of the century and made the colonists fearful of the future of their colony.

-The following is a list of notable people, places and events of 17th century Massachusetts:
+The following is a list of notable events of 17th century Massachusetts:

 Captain John Smith was an explorer who helped settle the Jamestown colony in Virginia.
 After he was forced to leave Jamestown due to his unpopularity there, he later sailed to New England in 1614 with the hopes of starting a colony there.
 Smith himself coined the name “New England” and also named a number of Massachusetts landmarks that still retain these names today.
 Smith returned to England with a newly drawn map of the New England region and tried to raise funds and support for his own colony there but failed after numerous attempts and never returned to New England again.